What is Cost Basis in Crypto?

 Calculating your crypto taxes?
 You need to be able to accurately figure out your cost basis to know your capital gains and losses.
 But when you're dealing with lots of cryptocurrencies of the same kind, you'll need to use what's known as a cost basis accounting method - and using certain cost basis methods can even optimize your crypto tax position.
 Learn everything you need to know about cost basis, accounting methods, and compare FIFO vs. HIFO vs. LIFO and more to figure out what the best accounting method is for your taxes.

 Put simply, your cost basis is the original price you paid for an asset - in this instance, crypto.

-In accounting, we need to know the cost basis of an asset, like a share or a cryptocurrency, in order to calculate our profit on the day we sell, swap or spend (or sometimes gift) that asset.
+In accounting, we need to know the cost basis of an asset, like a share or a cryptocurrency, in order to calculate our profit on the day we sell, swap, or spend (or sometimes gift) that asset.

-In the case of crypto tax, the cost basis is the original price plus any related fees, of the crypto on the day you took ownership of it - whether you bought it, were gifted it or had it airdropped to you.
+In the case of crypto tax, the cost basis is the original price plus any related fees, of the crypto on the day you took ownership of it - whether you bought it, were gifted it, or (sometimes) had it airdropped to you.
 When calculating the cost of an asset you purchased, you can also add any transaction fees you paid when you bought/sold it.